Austin Metro: Austin/MG Metro (Mk1; 1980)

 A two-door saloon model was included in the Metro's development, which would have been similar in concept to the Vauxhall Chevette saloon and the Polo-based Volkswagen Derby.
 However, by the time production of the Metro began, it was decided not to include a saloon version, this niche being filled by the Mini remaining in production; also because only a few of the Metro's competitors were available as a saloon.

-BL's last all-new mass-produced car before the Metro's launch was the 1976 Rover SD1.